sacitkuheylan/PhysicalAuthEmbedded/README.md

  - tokengenerator.py
 	 - This is the token calculator application.
 It communicates with local database that is developed using SQLite and it calculates 6 digit **TOTP** (Time-Based One Time Password) from secret keys that are stored in database.

 **Next Milestone:** There is a plan to migrate those two project into one single executeable file.
-With this way resource consume will be decreased.
+With this way resource consumption will be decreased.

 #### Libraries Used